CMU-17313Q/nodebb-f25-sickfault/UserGuide.md

 The resolved indicator provides a visual cue that a topic has been marked as resolved.
 It appears both on the topic page and in the category page.

 #### Location
-- On the topic page: Appears in the topic labels section alongside other indicators (locked, pinned, etc.)
+- On the topic page: Resolving/unresolving will show in the topic action/event history
-- In the category page: Appears next to the topic title in category views
+- In the category page: Appears underneath the topic title in category views

 #### Visual Appearance
 The indicator displays a checkmark icon with styling that matches the forum's theme, making it easy to spot resolved topics at a glance.